 Migration has an important impact on the transmission of disease across the world because migrant species can potentially disperse pathogens and parasites between two or more localities, they are exposed to more infectious agents (Bartel et al. 2011, Bauer and Hoye 2014, Teitelbaum et al. 2018).
 In this way, migrant species might play an important role in the evolution and distribution of parasites and promote the spread of pathogens to new areas and new hosts species.
 At the same time, human introduced pathogens and host species can decrease the fitness and survival of resident and native species, compromising the population abundance of local species and reducing community richness (Callaway and Ridenour 2004, Prenter et al. 2004).
 Conversely, the spread of pathogens might increase host richness by reducing competition pressures and, therefore, preventing competitive exclusion.
 Hence, pathogen spread might act as an environmental filter to new species colonization.
 Recent studies have demonstrated that migratory birds harbor a greater diversity of parasites than resident species (Koprivnikar and Leung 2015, Gutiérrez et al. 2019).
 In addition, several studies have documented the influence of migratory birds on the spread of important pathogens with some of these able to infect humans (Alekseev et al. 2001, Morshed et al. 2005, Poupon et al. 2006, Hellgren et al. 2007, Lindeborg et al. 2012, Ricklefs et al. 2017).
 Thus, the migratory behavior of birds may influence directly host local richness and population size.

-Avian malaria parasites and related haemosporidians, could be used as geographical markers for migratory birds (Marzal 2012).
+Avian malaria parasites and related haemosporidians could be used as geographical markers for migratory birds (Marzal 2012).
 Previous research has demonstrated differences in the timing of the main occurrence of haemosporidian infection in migrating birds.
 These studies have suggested that differences in haemosporidian lineages harbored could indicate whether birds had become infected in different areas (Marzal 2012).
 Since most haemosporidians cause life-long infections, parasites may travel across long distances with their bird host during migration.
 This would therefore allow them to infect new vectors and new avian hosts in novel environments (Fecchio et al. 2020).
 Indeed, migratory species are known for their potential to connect distant habitats and transfer large amounts of biomass and nutrients between ecosystems (Altizer et al. 2011).
 Furthermore, O’Connor et al. 2020 have demonstrated that migratory birds do not possess higher immune gene richness in wetter areas, which are usually associated with higher risk of avian malaria (Zamora-Vilchis et al. 2012, Gonzalez-Quevedo et al. 2014).
 Thereby, migratory birds may be more susceptible to pathogens in those regions.
 For this reason, it might also be expected that migratory birds harbor a more diverse range of parasites and might be more susceptible to parasite infections.

 South America comprises different types of biomes, which hold a great richness of native resident and migratory bird species, thus making it an ideal system to investigate such questions.
 Previous research has documented the prevalence of avian malaria in different regions of Brazil, and markedly different prevalence for Plasmodium spp have been reported between these regions (Braga et al. 2011).
 Indeed, the most prevalent avian haemosporidian parasite genus in this region is Plasmodium (Braga et al. 2011).
 Plasmodium parasites present higher host-shifting rates than other bird haemosporidians (Hellgren et al. 2007), which could certainly contribute to their increased dissemination by migratory birds into new areas.
 Indeed, host-shifting of a Plasmodium species from domestic chicken to wild and native birds has already been reported in South America (Ferreira-Junior et al. 2018).